dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 ## Closed Subspaces and Orthogonal Projections

 Let $H$ be a Hilbert space, then a subspace $M \subseteq H$ is *closed* if $x_n \to_H x$ with $\theset{x_n} \subset M$ implies that $x\in M$.

+> Note that finite-dimensional subspaces are *always* closed, so this is a purely infinite-dimensional phenomenon.